crabtruckington/pfsense-darker/README.md

 A darker theme for pfSense, which also makes link text more readable.
 Based on pfSense-dark.css.

+To install, download pfSense-darker.css from this repository and put it in your /usr/local/www/css folder.

 All original work copyright (c) 2016-2020 Rubicon Communications, LLC (Netgate)

 I make no claims to ownership.
 Licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).